Citizens, the proud country of Armenia is a sovereign state in the South Caucasus region of Eurasia.

-Citizens this is a wonderful and delicious recipe that is best considered after reading a traditional Armenian blessing: “May there be food for he who is going to eat, May there be clothes for he who is going to dress, May, for those who enter and leave the home, The fountain be silver.”
+This is a famous Armenian aphorism that I find both beautiful and compelling: “May there be food for he who is going to eat, May there be clothes for he who is going to dress, May, for those who enter and leave the home, the fountain be silver.””

 Bon Appetit – Բարի Ախորժակ!

 Battle on – The GeneralissimoPrint